EReaso/simple-webcam-recorder/README.md

+# This repository has been abandoned.
+Please use Mediamtx or similar

 # Simple Webcam Recorder

 A plug-and-play Flask web application for recording and streaming USB webcam video.
 Features a modern Bootstrap 5 web interface with Docker-based deployment.